4d/docs/website/translated_docs/fr/FormObjects/properties_Object.md

 (*) Only for array type list boxes.

-When an automatic calculation is set, it is applied to all the values found in the list box column.
-Note that the calculation does not take the shown/hidden state of list box rows into account.
+> Seules les [variables](Concepts/variables.md) déclarées ou dynamiques peuvent être utilisées pour afficher les calculs des pieds de listbox.
+Les autres types d'[expressions](Concepts/quick-tour.md#expressions) telles que `Form.sortValue` ne sont pas pris en charge.

+Automatic calculations ignore the shown/hidden state of list box rows.
 If you want to restrict a calculation to only visible rows, you must use a custom calculation.

+*Null* values are not taken into account for any calculations.

+If the column contains different types of values (collection-based column for example):

+- Average and Sum only take numerical elements into account (other element types are ignored).
+- Minimum and Maximum return a result according to the usual type list order as defined in the [collection.sort()](API/CollectionClass.md#sort) function.

+Using automatic calculations in footers of columns based upon expressions has the following limitations:

+- it is **supported** with all list box types when the expression is "simple" (such as `[table]field` or `this.attribute`),
+- it is **supported but not recommended** for performance reasons with collection/entity selection list boxes when the expression is "complex" (other than `this.attribute`) and the list box contains a large number of rows,
+- it is **not supported** with current selection/named selection list boxes when the expression is "complex".
+You need to use custom calculations.

 When **Custom** ("none" in JSON) is set, no automatic calculations are performed by 4D and you must assign the value of the variable in this area by programming.

-> You can only use [variables](Concepts/variables.md) as custom calculations.
-Other [expressions](Concepts/quick-tour.md#expressions) are not supported.
-> Automatic calculations are not supported with: *  footers of columns based on formulas, *  footers of [Collection and Entity selection](listbox_overview.md#collection-or-entity-selection-list-boxes) list boxes.
-You need to use custom calculations.

 #### Grammaire JSON